Updated: Jun 8, 2021

 Don’t we all feel some pressure to be perfect?
 Even if we don’t feel pressure to be perfect in every sense, most of us feel it somewhere.
 I see it most often in parenthood, where - for some reason - a lot of people think it is perfectly ok to shame and judge other parents, especially on the internet.
 I try to keep a sense of perspective and humour when I read some of the things that are said particularly about mothers.
 I love ‘the Truth Bomb Mom’ (as those of you who follow my Facebook page will already know!) as she does perspective and humour in a way that always inspires me.
 And sometimes I need that because there are days when I’m not feeling as finely balanced as I would like when a little bit of judgement can seem like a lot.
-Like a few weeks before Christmas, I heard an older child at my daughter’s school criticising my child for not being able to ride a bike without stabilisers.
+Like once, I heard an older child at my daughter’s school criticising my child for not being able to ride a bike without stabilisers.
 Luckily my wonderful little girl either didn’t hear or didn’t care and carried on her merry way, while I glared daggers at this kid.
 Seriously, I gave her a look like she was another adult skipping the queue at last orders when I was desperate for a Long Island Iced Tea.
 That is not cool.
 And I am still here giving myself a hard time over that.
 Why should I care at all what a child thinks about my child?
-But I do, because what I’m really hearing is a judgement on me, as the mother who hasn’t taken enough time to teach my chid to ride without stabilisers.
-(Since then, she has suddenly had the urge to ride without them and is now riding around on her bike as if she’s been riding without them for years.)
+But I do, because what I’m really hearing is a judgement on me, as the mother who hadn’t taken enough time to teach my chid to ride without stabilisers.

 If you find perfectionism drags you down and your inner critic gives you a hard time over those things that aren’t 100%, I encourage you to keep asking yourself, what’s good enough?
 And some days if that’s just that everyone is fed, clean and without serious injury, then that’s good enough!